brainboxdotcc/ssod/docs/index.md

 This system is **bespoke**, **evolving**, and **unlike anything else**.
 It was designed around the needs of *Seven Spells* - a living world that trusts its writers and empowers them with just enough technical depth to **make magic real**.

-You’re not just shaping what players read — you're shaping **who they become**.
+You’re not just shaping what players read.
+You're shaping **who they become**.

 Pick a location.
 Begin the world anew.